GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 ### Test Procedures

-1. For each Windows 10 client endpoint, verify current CTL settings.
+1. For each Windows 10 client endpoint or Windows 2016 or higher server, verify current CTL settings.

    1a.
 Create a text file on your desktop containing the certificate details: